fbk-dhilab/fbk-hwb.github.io/index.md

   etc.
 - [_RabbitMQ_](https://www.rabbitmq.com), a message broker (queue manager) used for asynchronous communication be- tween microservices and between a microservice and the presentation layer.
-The asyn- chronous communication with the persistence mechanism is convenient for event-based action management (e.g., user data input) and management of peak loads and temporary downtime of a service.
+The asynchronous communication with the persistence mechanism is convenient for event-based action management (e.g., user data input) and management of peak loads and temporary downtime of a service.